yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/payment-status.md

 metadata:
   title: Payment Status
   description: >-
-    To monitor payments, you can use one of the monitoring status solutions provided by Yuno.
-You can use on of two options, Status and Status Lite.
+    Monitor payment progress using Status (UI) or Status Lite (no UI).
   robots: index
 next:
   description: ''
 ---
-To monitor payments, you can use one of the monitoring status solutions provided by Yuno.
-You can use on of two options:
+Monitor payment progress using one of two options:

-* **Status**: You can use the Status SDK to update the user about the payment process.
-It provides visual information for customers.
+* **Status**: Shows the status to customers using a full-screen UI.
-* **Status Lite**: You can use the Status Lite SDK to get info about the current payment status.
-However, the Status Lite does not mount any element.
+* **Status Lite**: Returns the status programmatically without rendering UI.

 Both solutions initialize the same way.
 After adding the Yuno SDK to your system and creating an instance, check the desired status solution to learn how to use it.

-## Step 1: Include the library in your project.
+## Step 1: Include the library in your project

 Ensure the Yuno SDK file is included in your webpage before closing the `<body>` tag.
 Refer to the example below: